ditdili/Machine/README.md

-## Machine Learning Algorithms, Related Topics, etc.
+## Machine Learning, Deep Learning, and Related Topics, etc.

 In this repository I am collecting notebooks on various Machine Learning and Machine Learning algorithms related topics.